How Many Times A Week Should I Run?

 The truth is there isn’t really a correct answer to the question.
 There is no rule of thumb to how often you should go running.
 Rather, it depends on what level you’re at, and what goals you want to achieve.

 Of course, how often you run will also depend on your life, your job, family, and other demands for time.
 You need to find that balance.
 Make your running schedule fit around you!

 Beginners Running Frequency

-For brand-new runners, or those returning from injuries, a good tip is to run 1 one or 2 days a week.
-One or two one mile jogs a week will feel like a big accomplishment if your body is not used to this form of exercise.
+For brand-new runners, or those returning from injury, a good tip is to run one or two days a week.
+One or two mile jogs a week will feel like a big accomplishment if your body is not used to this form of exercise.

 It is important to ease into a running routine to help strengthen the muscles necessary to avoid injury.

 Gradually, as you progress, you can increase the frequency to 3 or 4 times a week on alternating days.
 This allows for rest days in between, making sure your body has time to recover.

 As a beginner it is especially important to allow your body to rest to prevent overuse injuries.